Lesson 1: Export of Data for FEA#

 // switch the muscles off for simplicity

-In order to export the forces acting on the vertebra we had to include the output function.
-This modification can be found inside of the Study folder of the main file:
+To export the forces acting on the vertebra, we had to include the output function.
+This modification can be found inside the Study folder of the main file:

 #ifndef FEA_OUTPUT